 Breadcrumb Home Multimedia The Point of Care: Colin Ludlow on the patient's perspective This content relates to the following topics: Patient experience Share this content Share on Twitter Share on Facebook Share on LinkedIn Share on Email Print this page Article information Posted:Wednesday 03 December 2008 How can we improve a patient's experience of care?
 Cancer patient and author, Colin Ludlow, thinks better and simpler communication would improve his situation.
 This audio is part of our Point of Care project.Related contentAudioThe Point of Care: Elaine Hide on Experience Based Design Service lead Elaine Hide talks about why she's examining 'touch points' to improve care in her trust.
 This audio is part of our Point of Care programme.About the Point of Care programme The Point of Care programme ran at The King's Fund from 2007-13, with the aim of improving patients' and families' experience of care.
-Comments Add your comment Your name Email (your email will not be made public) Your job/role Organisation Comment Post comment You may also be interested in Report What does the public think about the NHS?
-As part of our project on the changing relationship between the NHS and the public, the Fund commissioned some initial polling from Ipsos MORI.
-The results are in.
-Blog Growing up with the NHS: born on 5 July 1948 As part of our work on the changing relationship between the NHS and the public, Aneira Thomas, who was the first baby born on the NHS, shares her views on its past and its future.
-Blog Great expectations: the changing nature of the public’s relationship with the NHS What are the biggest issues and priorities for the NHS, and what do people expect from our health care system in the 21st century?
-As we start a new research project, Beth Adams reflects on the insights we’ve had so far.
-Library blog Improving patient experience through design: The King's Fund in the 1960s Nicholas Willsher looks at the Fund’s work in the late 1950s and early 1960s on improving patient experience and how the Fund developed its approach to design.
+Comments Add your comment Your name Email (your email will not be made public) Your job/role Organisation Comment Post comment You may also be interested in Online event Caring for people with learning disabilities: the importance of support in the right place ESCAPE-pain programme for hip and knee pain Many patients are diagnosed with osteoarthritis in early old age, when they are particularly vulnerable to rapid deterioration in health and loss of independence.
+The ESCAPE-pain programme includes a combination of education, self-management and coping advice with physical exercises.
+Slideshow Dan Wellings: The relationship between the NHS and the public Dan Wellings, Senior Fellow at The King’s Fund, shares initial findings from research into the relationship between the NHS and the public.
+Blog Public engagement – pitfalls, barriers and benefits As part of our project on the NHS and the public, Dan Wellings asks why the NHS can be reluctant to involve the public in decision-making and makes the case for why it should.